ingridmipe/MnemiopsisMV31-DarkGenes/README.md

 Ctenophore-DarkGenes/
 ├── bin/         # Code and scripts for analysis
 ├── data/        # Input data files
-├── results/     # Analysis outputs and results
+├── figures/     # At this point, general draft figures.
+Sunbursts are included in their corresponding results/ folder ├── results/     # Analysis outputs and results
 ├── LICENSE      # MIT License
 └── README.md    # This file